NRCardenas/-AFNT-Autonomous-Financial-News-Tool/README.md

 ![image](https://github.com/NRCardenas/-AFNT-Autonomous-Financial-News-Tool/assets/153119544/347ba595-9c6e-4bc9-bb87-8dcd6594a75b)
 (This is a just an example)

+Asset managers, as one of their services) provides with brief notes with current information on market developments.
+This tool helps the assets managers to  simplify this task, making it almost autonomous, still being reviewable.

+The report include:
-The report include the analysis of the recent both economic and market activity (including events such as central bank announcements, M&A, economic outlooks, presentating of financial reports...), the evolution of various Stock Index, the list of macro economic variables that will (or have been) pusblished during the day and a detailed evolution of the IBEX Index.
+ - the analysis of the recent both economic and market activity (including events such as central bank announcements, M&A, economic outlooks, presentating of financial reports...)
+ - the evolution of various Stock Index
+ - the list of macro economic variables that will (or have been) pusblished during the day and
+ - a detailed evolution of the IBEX Index.

 This reports is done 3 times each day: at the market opening, half market season and market closure.
 At this moment, this work only for the European market, but will be include more options in the future.